Oplax Hopf Algebras: Oplax bimonoids and Hopf monoids

-Oplax $M$-modules together with their morphisms and transformations form a $2$-category $\Mod^{\oplax}_M$, which comes with an evident forgetful $2$-functor to $\Kk$.
+Oplax $M$-modules together with their oplax morphisms and transformations form a bicategory $\OplMod^{\oplax}_M$, which comes with an evident forgetful strict functor to $\Kk$.
+Similarly, we have the bicategory $\OplMod^{\pseudo}_M$ of oplax $M$-modules with pseudomorphisms and transformations.

-\begin{remark} Clearly, one could also consider lax modules over a strict monoid and (op)lax comodules over a strict comonoid, or even the more general case of (op)lax (co)modules over pseudo(co)monoids.
-In fact, the intermediate case of \emph{pseudomodules} over pseudomonoids, where the structure 2-cells $\xi$ and $\xi_0$ are invertible, can be derived from \cite{Marmolejo1999} as algebras for the pseudomonad $(-\ot M)$ on $\Kk$.
+\begin{remark} Clearly, one could also consider (op)lax (co)modules over a pseudo(co)monoid.
+In fact, the notion of pseudomodule as defined above is closely related to the notion of algebra for the pseudomonad $(-\ot M)$ on $\Kk$ as considered in \cite{Marmolejo1999}.
 However, it is important to remark that some (but not all) structure 2-cells in our context have the opposite direction of those e.g. in \cite[p.96]{Marmolejo1999}.

-Since the publication of the first version of this paper on arXiv, oplax modules over a {\em skew monoidale} also have been studied under the name of {\em oplax actions} in \cite{Ramon}.
-In \cite{Ramon}, oplax modules are required to satisfy an additional axiom, which however follows from the other axioms in our setting (see \cite{Marmolejo1999}).
+Since the appearance of the first pre-print version of this work, oplax modules over a {\em skew monoidale} also have been studied under the name of {\em oplax actions} in \cite{Ramon}.
+Therein, oplax modules are required to satisfy an additional axiom, which however follows from the other axioms in our setting (see \cite{Marmolejo1999}). \end{remark}